ramnauth/ramnauth.github.io/_posts/CS 102 2018/2018-10-08-class-sprint-3.md

 layout: post

 # The title of your post
-title: Classroom Coding Sprint - Prof. League's 2012-2016 Quizzes
+title: Individual - Prof. League's 2012-2016 Quizzes

 # (Optional) Write a short (~150 characters) description of each blog post.
 # This description is used to preview the page on search engines, social media, etc.